hyperledger/fabric/docs/source/network/network.md

 identify themselves to each other as being from a particular organization.
 That's why there is usually more than one CA supporting a blockchain network -- different organizations often use different CAs.
-We're going to use four CAs in our network; one of for each organization.
+We're going to use four CAs in our network; one for each organization.
 Indeed, CAs are so important that Hyperledger Fabric provides you with a built-in one (called *Fabric-CA*) to help you get going, though in practice, organizations will choose to use their own CA.